-The likely charges if you want us to handle the whole process for you, including valuing the estate, filling in the necessary forms, getting a grant of probate, collecting the assets (but not selling the house, which is a separate exercise) and distributing the assets are between £3,420 plus VAT and £4,560 plus VAT based on our expectation that this would take between 12 and 16 hours of our time, at £285 plus VAT per hour.
+The likely charges for dealing with an estate of this type, if you want us to handle the whole process for you, including valuing the estate, filling in the necessary forms, getting a grant of probate, collecting the assets (but not selling the house, which is a separate exercise) and distributing the assets are between £2,700 plus VAT and £3,600 plus VAT based on our expectation that this would take between 12 and 16 hours of our time, at £225 plus VAT per hour.

 We do not offer fixed fees for probate or estate administration work because if you ask us to deal with the whole of the administration for you, the amount of our time that will take depends on a wide range of factors, including:

 As stated above, we do not charge fees based on a percentage of the value of the estate.
 We do not think that pricing in that way is fair as you could end up paying a significant amount for a relatively small amount of technically simple work just because, for example, the deceased owned a house with no mortgage that is worth £500,000.
 In Maidenhead and the surrounding areas this would not be uncommon and could result in payment of fees that far exceed the value of the work done.
 That is not how we work.
 We charge you for the time that we spend helping you and no more.